*** NOTICE: This course is outdated and has been deprecated ***

 For this exercise, we're applying the rule to all instances, so there's no need to do this.
 What we need to do next here, is specify the Source filter.
 In the Source filter dropdown, I can specify an IP address range, source tags, or even in some cases, a service account.
 I'm going to leave this set to IP ranges, since I'm going to specifically allow traffic from the IP of my workstation that I'm working from.
 For this exercise, I'm going to browse to whatsmyip.org to check the public IP of my workstation.

 What we'll do here is, get my public IP address, and bounce back over to our portal here.
 We'll put my public IP in the Source IP ranges field.
 Now, when I do this, I need to use the CIDR notation.
 So what I had to do is append the /32 to my IP address.
 At this point, I need to define the protocols and ports to which my new rule is going to apply.
 In this case, I'm going to specify a destination port of TCP 3389, so I can allow rdp to any VM instances I deploy later.
 So we'll select tcp, and then we'll specify 3389.
-Now with that set, I can leave the remaining options at their defaults.
 Now with that set, I can leave the rest of the options at their defaults, and then click Create to deploy my Ingress rule.

 So now that I have my Ingress rule deployed, when I spin up my VM later on and connect it to my subnet, the VM will be protected by my new rule.

 Tom is a 25+ year veteran of the IT industry, having worked in environments as large as 40k seats and as small as 50 seats.
 Throughout the course of a long an interesting career, he has built an in-depth skillset that spans numerous IT disciplines.
 Tom has designed and architected small, large, and global IT solutions.